Green Shakshuka

 Step 1 of 7:

-Heat olive oil in a large pan and sauté the onion until translucent.
-Add the leek rings and sauté for about 6 minutes over medium heat until the leek has softened.
+Heat olive oil in a large Frying Pan and sweat the onion until translucent.
+Add the leek rings and sauté over medium heat for about 6 minutes until the leek has softened.

 Step 2 of 7:

-Meanwhile, finely grate the zest from the lemon, cut away the white pith, and dice the flesh into large pieces - remove seeds if necessary.
+Meanwhile, finely grate the lemon zest, cut away the white pith all around, and cut the flesh into rough cubes - remove any seeds if needed.

 Step 3 of 7:

-Once the leek is tender-crisp, add the cumin, toast briefly, then add the lemon pieces and vegetable broth and bring to a boil.
+As soon as the leek is tender with a slight bite, add the cumin and toast briefly, then add the lemon pieces and vegetable stock and bring to the boil.
 Add the spinach and let it wilt briefly.

 Step 4 of 7:

-Stir everything well and season with salt, pepper, and lemon zest.
+Stir everything well and season to taste with salt, pepper, and lemon zest.

 Step 5 of 7:

-Reduce the heat and use the back of a spoon to create four wells in the leek and spinach mixture.
-Crack an egg directly into each well and season with salt.
+Reduce the heat and use the back of a spoon to press four wells into the leek and spinach mixture.
+Crack one egg directly into each well and season with salt.

 Step 6 of 7:

-Crumble feta cheese in small pieces in between, cover the pan, and cook for about 5-6 minutes until the eggs are set.
+Scatter the feta in small pieces in between, place the Lid on the Frying Pan, and cook everything for about 5 - 6 minutes until the eggs are set.

 Step 7 of 7: